fireinrain/github-trending/TrendsHist.md

 ## All language

+* 【2025-06-14】[FareedKhan-dev / all-rag-techniques](https://github.com/FareedKhan-dev/all-rag-techniques) - Implementation of all RAG techniques in a simpler way
 * 【2025-06-13】[xiangechen / chili3d](https://github.com/xiangechen/chili3d) - A web\-based 3D CAD application for online model design and editing
 * 【2025-06-13】[FareedKhan\-dev / all\-rag\-techniques](https://github.com/FareedKhan-dev/all-rag-techniques) - Implementation of all RAG techniques in a simpler way
 * 【2025-06-12】[jdepoix / youtube\-transcript\-api](https://github.com/jdepoix/youtube-transcript-api) - This is a python API which allows you to get the transcript/subtitles for a given YouTube video  It also works for automatically generated subtitles and it does not require an API key nor a headless browser, like other selenium based solutions do!